RiffleSystems/riffle-website/src/pages/essays/prelude.md

 <p>
 Next, we need to actually use this state to sort the tracks.
 <Aside>
-The function that generates our SQL query can use a <tt>get</tt> operator to read other reactive values.
-This doesn't just read the current value; it creates a reactive dependency.
+This query doesn't just read the current value; it creates a reactive dependency.
+It's a bit hard to read because we're relying on string interpolation, since SQLite's dialect of SQL has no way to dynamically control the sort order using a relation.
+With a different language than SQL, one could imagine writing this in a more relational way that doesn't involve string interpolation at all.
 </Aside>
 We can interpolate the sort property and sort order into a SQL query that fetches the tracks:
 </p>